 I don’t think a year has gone by where we don’t make this casserole for Thanksgiving and Christmas.
 Dad doesn’t even need me to write a shopping list anymore.
 It’s like, holiday shopping list?
-Beans, mushrooms, onions, sour cream, cheese.
+Green beans, mushrooms, onions, sour cream, cheese.
 Done.

 Because green bean casserole is typically made in the winter, I opt for frozen green beans rather than fresh.
-I never knew frozen French cut beans existed, which is what we previously used in the canned version.
-Normally I just pick up a bag of regular frozen green beans.
-Feel free to use whatever green bean variation you like.
+Sometimes I can find frozen French cut green beans, which is the style I used previously with the canned version.
+However, regular cut green beans work just as well.

 - 1/4 cup chopped white or yellow onion